josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏦_banks_are_part_of_the_battlespace.md

 - what stopped;
 - who could not access money;
 - whether transactions could still be trusted;
+- whether the decision permitting or restricting them could be trusted;
+- which signal, rule, model, or person produced that decision;
+- whether meaningful review and downstream correction existed;
 - whether clearing or settlement was affected;
 - what data left institutional control;
 - which public functions depended on the system;
 - which other essential sectors were affected;
 - whether fallback was required;
+- who carried the fallback and which high-dependency users were affected;
 - whether confidence changed;
+- what payment, procurement, commissioning, or beneficiary relationships are evidenced;
 - what attribution is actually supported;
 - and what remains unproven.